koknat/dif/README.txt

 ## Installation

+No installation is needed, just copy the 'dif' executable

-To install dif and run tests:
+To run the tests:
 * cd dif/test
 * ./dif.t
-This will run dif on the example* unit tests
+* This will run dif on the example* unit tests
-It should return with 'all tests passed'
+* It should return with 'all tests passed'

-Perl versions 5.6.1 through 5.30 have been tested
+* Perl versions 5.6.1 through 5.30 have been tested

-For convenience, link to 'dif' from your ~/bin directory, or create an alias
+For convenience, copy the dif executable to your ~/bin directory, or create an alias:
+    alias dif /path/dif/dif

 To see usage:
 * cd ..  (back into dif main directory)
 * ./dif

 To run dif
 * ./dif file1 file2 <options>